whiteboxdev/library-defold-grid-engine/README.md

 2. `direction`: Initial direction in which your character is looking.
 3. `speed`: Movement speed in grid boxes per second.

 DGE snaps your character into a grid box on registration.
 To do this, the bottom-center `stride x stride` square region of your character is used to properly position it onto the grid.
-This snapped position is important because it affects the return value of the `self.dge.reach()` function as well as other movement mechanics.
-In the future, this region will be modifiable and will be relevant in collision response, utility functions, and more.

 You may now utilize all of DGE's features by referencing `self.dge.FUNCTION_NAME()`.